 Q. How do you suggest helping a family introduce it into their lives?

 A. Show your children how you use relaxation throughout your day.
 Take deep breaths when you are driving or rushing to get out the door.
 Try a candlelight dinner or breakfast.
 See who can hold their gaze on the flame for 30 seconds.
 Introduce your family to relaxation music or classical music.
 Explain to your children that you are calming yourself down or use positive statements when you are feeling frustrated.
 With a little practice, relaxation techniques will become second nature to you and your children.

-Stress Free Kids® founder Lori Lite has created a line of books and CDs designed to help children, teens, and adults decrease stress, anxiety, and anger.
-Ms. Lite’s books, CDs, and lesson plans are considered a resource for parents, psychologists, therapists, child life specialists, teachers, and yoga instructors.
-Lori is a certified children’s meditation facilitator and Sears’ Manage My Life parenting expert.
-For more information visit Stress Free Kids and for daily advice follow Lori on Twitter and Facebook.
+Stress Free Kids founder Lori Lite is a freelance blogger, social media strategist, parenting expert, and successful entrepreneur.
+Her line of books and CDs is designed to help children, teens, and adults decrease stress, anxiety, and anger.
+Ms. Lite’s books, CDs, and lesson plans are considered a resource for parents, psychologists, therapists, child life specialists, teachers, doctors, and yoga instructors.
+Lori’s award-winning books received national attention on Shark Tank and her sort-after accessible tips have been featured in hundreds of publications including: CNN Living, Real Simple Magazine, USA Today, Family Circle, Working Mother Magazine, and Web MD.
+For more information visit Stress Free Kids and for daily advice follow Lori on Twitter.